-ADMISSIONS REVIEW COMMITTEE PROCESS
+ADMISSIONS REVIEW PROCESS

-Applicants who do not meet the standards described for general admittance may be considered for admission through the Admissions Review Committee process.
-In addition to the materials provided by an admissions counselor, Admissions Review Committee applicants must:
+Applicants who do not meet the standards described above for general admittance may be considered for admission through the Admissions Review Committee process.
+In addition to the materials outlined above, Admissions Review Committee applicants must:

-- Submit a letter that explains previous academic experiences and addresses difficulties encountered; - A description of an activity, project or task at which they have persevered to completion; - 3.
-A plan for success at Columbia College.
+- Submit a letter that explains previous academic experiences and addresses difficulties encountered; a description of an activity, project or task at which they have persevered to completion; and a plan for success at Columbia College. - 2.
+Complete a personal interview with an Admissions Counselor.